g8hh/progress-knight3/README.md

 # dev-diary

+### 10/11/2021

+Updated tooltip style for better visual separation and ease of reading.
+Wrote tooltips for town buildings.
+Began work on dynamic tooltip updates.

 ### 10/5/2021

 Preparation for dynamic tootip generation.

-[] - static tooltip for Wooden Hut
+[x] - static tooltip for Wooden Hut

 Added prototype tooltip to Wooden Hut button.
 Tooltip displays as intended, but the button positioning gets thrown off.
 I suspect the CSS of the div that wraps the hut button is interfering with